nzkelvin/nzkelvin.github.io/_posts/2023-07-13-timer-triggered-azure-functions-pitfalls.markdown

 To ensure your function runs at the desired local time, you need to set the `WEBSITE_TIME_ZONE` setting in your Function App settings.
 When setting this value, use the [Microsoft Time Zone Index Values](https://learn.microsoft.com/en-us/previous-versions/windows/embedded/ms912391(v=winembedded.11)?redirectedfrom=MSDN).
 This ensures that Azure Functions understands the exact time zone you're referring to, mitigating any chance of misinterpretation.

+#### **Startup Errors: A Silent Function Killer**

+Often, when a function fails to trigger, the culprit lies in its startup.
+Here's what could go wrong:

+- **Connection Strings**: Ensure they're accurate and the associated resources are reachable.
+- **External Services**: If your function communicates with external services during startup, verify those services are accessible and operational.
+- **Dependency Injections**: Using Dependency Injection?
+Make sure all dependencies are correctly registered and resolvable.
+- **Configuration Errors**: Check if all necessary configurations, environmental variables, or app settings are in place and set correctly.

+In my experience, the most common startup error is configuration errors.

+Startup errors don't just throw exceptions; they can effectively "mute" your function, stopping the timer trigger from firing.
+Running your function locally during development can provide detailed error messages and offer insights into issues during the initialization or execution.

 ---

 ### **Conclusion**